Transport-Protocol/CADS_SLACKBOT/README.md

 pip3 install SlackClient
 ````
 + Clone the repository
 + Fill your information in a file named: "slackbot_information.json" inside of the repository.
-The field bot_id will be set later.
+The field bot_id will be set automatically.
 + Run the configuration test.
 ````
 python3 test_your_bot_configuration.py